 3. Drake Hotel’s “Woman in Red”

 Opening night at the Drake Hotel was both magnificent and tragic.
 It was magnificent because the Drake was to be one of Chicago’s most beautiful hotels; it was tragic because it was the night the “Woman in Red” ended her life.
 According to legend, on New Year’s Eve in 1920, a wealthy venture capitalist and his fiancé attended the gala held in the Drake’s Gold Coast Room on opening night.
 The man stepped away and did not return, so his fiancé went looking for him.
-She found him, enthralled by another woman, in the Palm Court parlor.
+She found him, enthralled by another woman, in the Palm Court parlour.
 Devastated, the Woman in Red climbed to the roof and jumped to her death.
 Since then, guests at the Drake have reported seeing her ghost in the Gold Coast Room, Palm Court, and on the top floor and the roof.
 She is called the “Woman in Red” because of the gleaming, crimson silk gown she wears, which compliments her long black hair and emerald eyes.

 2. The Phantom Lady of Kennedy Hill Road